mlogan1313/JAGD-Booch/kombucha-tracker/PROJECT_OVERVIEW.md

 - Manual logging is preferred initially, with eventual sensor automation (e.g. pH/temp probes or BrewPi-like integrations)
 - Cross-device access is essential: desktop for full management, mobile for brewery operations
 - Single-user application with data stored in Firebase
+- Complete traceability from 1F to retail
+- Quality control and recall management capabilities

 ---